jigarfumakiya/tv_channel_widget/README.md

-# ChannelWidget
+# ChannelWidget 📺
-ChannelWidget is inspired by Amazon Prime / Jio Tv and fully developed in dart with ❤️ from scratch.
-Supports all the platfrom.
+ChannelWidget is an elegant and easy-to-use package for displaying a list of TV channels and their corresponding shows.
+Inspired by popular streaming services like Amazon Prime and Jio Tv, this package is fully developed in dart with ❤️ and supports all platforms.
+With its customizability and layout options, ChannelWidget gives you complete control over the look and feel of your app.

-## Features
+## Features 🚀
-- Displays a list of TV channels and their corresponding shows
+- Displays a list of TV channels and their corresponding shows.
-- Customizable appearance using ChannelBuilder and showsBuilder callbacks
+- Fully customizable appearance using ChannelBuilder and ShowBuilder callbacks.
-- Option to show the time above the widget
+- Option to show the time above the widget.
-- Option to move the widget to the current date and time
+- Option to move the widget to the current date and time.
-- Customizable layout options such as header width, item height, vertical padding, and timer row height
+- Customizable layout options such as header width, item height, vertical padding, and timer row height.
-- Option to disable horizontal scrolling
+- Option to disable horizontal scrolling.

-## Installation
+## Installation 🔧

 Add `tv_widget` as a dependency in your pubspec.yaml file ```yaml
 ```yaml